2020–21 Manchester City F.C. season: End of season

 On 25 April, City defeated Tottenham Hotspur 1–0 in the League Cup final to lift their first trophy of the season.
 This victory was the club's fourth consecutive EFL Cup title and their eighth overall, matching the records held by Liverpool.
 On 4 May, City reached their first ever European Cup / Champions League final by defeating Paris Saint Germain 2–0 (4–1 on aggregate) in the semi-finals.
 They would face Chelsea in the final, making it the third all-English final in the competition's history.

 On 11 May, City were officially crowned Premier League champions, clinching their third title in four seasons and their fifth in ten seasons.
 The Blues previously failed to complete their league victory on the previous weekend, when they fielded a team with eight changes from the second leg of the Champions League semi-finals and were beaten 1–2 at home by Chelsea, but second-placed Manchester United's 1–2 home defeat to Leicester City three days later left City ten points ahead with only three games of the season left to play.
 In the end, they won the league by twelve points from second-placed Manchester United.
-On 23 May, City completed the league season, beating Everton 5–0 in front of 10,000 spectators at the Etihad Stadium.
+On 23 May, City completed the league season, beating Everton 5–0 in front of 10,000 spectators at the City of Manchester Stadium.
 This would be the club's only home game in front of fans that season.
 This was also Sergio Agüero's final home game in City colours, an occasion he marked by coming off the bench in the 65th minute and scoring two goals, mirroring his debut performance against Swansea in August 2011 and also breaking Wayne Rooney's record for most Premier League goals at a single club (184).

 On 29 May, City were defeated 0–1 by Chelsea in the Champions League final in an anti-climactic performance.
 Kevin De Bruyne was brutally injured by Antonio Rüdiger in the second half, and N'Golo Kanté's brilliant performance limited City's attacking options.
 Guardiola's decision not to start a holding midfielder was also criticized as one of the reasons behind City's defeat.
 Still, City's European breakthrough signified their most successful season to date and Pep Guardiola showed his pride in the runners-up medal.